Essential Wildfire Safety Tips for Schools

 Prevent

 There are countless ways a wildfire can start.
-Here are actions you and your staff can take to prevent the most common fire starters:
+Here are other actions you and your staff can take to prevent the most common fire starters:

 - Comply with burn bans.